 Our Kenyan recipients were so impressed with the kits and the freedom they provide women and girls that they wished to start a sewing enterprise to sew kits for their own communities.
 In 2016 D4G provided funding to send a Kenyan seamstress, Gladys, to the Days for Girls University in Uganda to learn to sew DfG kits.
 Gladys is currently overseeing the Kenyan DfG Sewing Enterprise and instructing women in this growing business.

 We have also sent over 5,000 to Liberia through Joe Boway, founder of Liberian Children's MInistry, and continue to send shipments yearly.
 After realizing what a blessing the kits are to their students they are currently creating sewing classes in two of his high schools in order to sew DfG kits for their communities.

 It is the desire of D4G to introduce kits in communities where they are a blessing, and then to stand beside organizations who wish to create them in thier own country.

 Scroll down to learn about our distributing partners and see photos from Kenya and Liberia

 Dignity4Girls uses a pattern developed by Days for Girls International.

-Photo: a team from Elmhurst, Illinois, traveled to Liberia in 2019 to help distribute kits to school girls and teachers.
-The those who received the kits shared the importance of the snaps and how that will provide them the ability to move freely, even during their periods.
+A team from Elmhurst, Illinois, traveled to Liberia in 2019 to help distribute kits to school girls and teachers.
+Those who received the kits shared the importance of the snaps and how that provides them the ability to move freely, even during their periods.
 A freedom they had not had before.
 Their previous restricted movements often caused embarrassment so the girls were very thankful.